privacybydesign/irma-documentation/docs/stateless.md

 * Preventing data loss when restarting an IRMA server.
 * Preventing data loss in case of IRMA server crashes.

-### Stateless implementation using Redis
-The IRMA stateless mode uses Redis, an in-memory data structure store with on-disk persistence, to keep track of the session state.
-When a new session is started, two key/value pairs are added to the data store.
-The first key/value pair maps the `client token` (key) to a JSON blob which contains all stateful session data (value).
-Additionally, a second key/value pair is added to Redis which maps the `requestor token` (key) to the corresponding `client token` (value).
-This second key/value pair is needed so the session data can be retrieved not only when a `client token` is used for querying but also when a `requestor token` is used.
-In this later case, the `requestor token` will first be used to retrieve the `client token` with which the session data can be retrieved.
-The key/value pairs will expire eventually and will get removed by Redis automatically so the data store is not polluted with old sessions.

-When a session is requested with a `client token` or a `requestor token`, a simple lock is introduced.
-The lock is another key/value pair with the `client token` as the key and a random identifier that is associated with the locking server as the value.
-The locked session can then be updated if necessary and will be unlocked again.
-This lock will also expire eventually and be removed automatically in case the unlocking for some reason did not succeed.

-> When running a single Redis instance only, this simple locking mechanism is sufficient.
-When running several Redis instances in parallel, edge cases may occur.
-With the current implementation, we recommend to run a single Redis instance only.

 ## Running the IRMA server in stateless mode
 ### Example
 You can start the IRMA server in stateless mode by passing the flag `--store-type redis` on the commandline.
 Additionally you need to provide a Redis server address and password.
 For test purposes you can override the need for a password by using the `--redis-allow-empty-password` flag.
 However, make sure to use a secure Redis password in production.
 Your Redis data store will contain sensitive data and must be password-protected.